IAFT-1 — Notice of Appeal to the First-tier Tribunal (Immigration and Asylum Chamber)

 Who uses this form

-Persons in the UK who have received a refusal of a visa, leave to remain, protection claim, or deportation decision and who have an in-country right of appeal.
+Persons who have received a refusal of a visa, entry clearance, leave to remain, protection claim, or a deportation decision carrying a right of appeal - from inside or outside the UK.

 When to use it

-File within 14 days of receiving the Home Office decision (or 5 days if detained).
-Check the decision letter carefully — it will state the appeal deadline and whether an in-country right of appeal exists.
+File within 14 days of receiving the Home Office decision if you are in the UK (5 days if detained), or within 28 days if you are outside the UK.
+Check the decision letter carefully - it will state the deadline and whether a right of appeal exists.

 Where to file